The Hype (Twenty One Pilots song): Critical reception

 "The Hype" was critically acclaimed by music critics.
 Gary Ryan of NME opined that "The Hype" was one of the songs off Trench "strong enough to exist outside of any story," referring to the narrative found on the record.
 Billboard writer Chris Payne described the song as a "jubilant, crowd-ready panorama."
 In his review of Trench for AllMusic, Neil Z. Yeung lauded it as one of the record's "second-half highlights."
 Stephen Keegan, writing for Hot Press, considered that the track displayed "the pop sensibilities that have earned the band their audience," additionally predicting that the track "is sure to become an alternative anthem."

 Berlin version

-"The Hype (Berlin)" is a reimagined version of the track released to streaming services on October 16, 2019.
-It is the third installment of the EP Location Sessions, and is recorded in Berlin during the Lollapalooza Berlin concert session as part of the Bandito Tour.
-Similarly to the reimagined version of Chlorine, the track has piano and sparse beats, in addition to drums and synthesizers.
+"The Hype (Berlin)" is a reimagined version of the song, released to streaming services on October 16, 2019.
+It is the third track of the EP Location Sessions, and was recorded in Berlin during the Lollapalooza Berlin concert session as part of the Bandito Tour.
+As with the reimagined version of "Chlorine", the track has piano and sparse beats, in addition to drums and synthesizers.